WSU College of Pharmacy and Pharmaceutical Sciences

 One of the best things about our college is our community.
 Now’s your chance to stay in touch.

 For many alumni whose WSU email has been deactivated, the college no longer has a way to contact you.
-Make sure you never miss out on the latest news and events from the college, by updating your contact information today!
+Make sure you never miss out on the latest news and events from the college by updating your contact information today or tell your fellow alums who might be missing out on our CougaRx community updates!

 Other News